 Ocean, rivers and rails from Florida to Hawaii and the Pacific Northwest.

 Exactly one month ago, I began my next great adventure: 10,508 miles without flying.
-Not Europe or Africa this time, but Florida to Hawaii to the Pacific Northwest and back.
+Not Europe or Africa this time, but from Florida to Hawaii to the Pacific Northwest and back.

 Along the way, I’ve lost track of blogging.
 No news stories, no my stories, no nuthin’.
 I’d like to blame it on that Mai Tai in Honolulu or the breathtaking scenery of Mount St. Helens but I can’t.
 Oh, maybe it was the lack of internet.
 Yes, that’s it!